|License||CC-BY-SA and CC-BY-NC-SA|

 - Basic Analyis I: 282 page volume for one semester of undergraduate real analysis with 528 excercises

-- Basic Analyis II: 195 page volume for a second semester
+- Basic Analyis II: 195 page volume for a second semester with 263 exercises

 - Class tested

 - Paperback copies from Lulu and Amazon; volume I for $13.20 and volume II for $11

 - For more information and to download

 This book originated in 2009 as lecture notes for the undergraduate analysis course at the University of Illinois, whose syllabus was based on the text of Bartle and Sherbert, but it is now a mature textbook.
 It has been used by a number of instructors at other institutions and they report that they recommend the book and will continue to use it.
 There is now a second volume, Basic Analysis 2, written for the second semester of a year long course.